 Our friends always seem to find time to work a "CARIB detour" into their summer vacation trips to France, and we are always happy to see them. |

-On Tuesday, August 20--an absolutely gorgeous summer day--we cycled to one of the boating supply stores in St. Jean de Losne to place an order for a few items: (1) two cylinder fenders to replace the two that didn't survive the summer (both punctured or torn, one from getting caught on a gate during entry into a lock and one from a sharp edge on a steel-shuttered mooring quay); (2) one round fender in a size I can actually handle, very useful for fending the boat off concrete walls or for cushioning CARIB during maneuvers to "spring off" a mooring (one of our previous cylinder fenders died of old age, and the other was not only too large for me to handle easily, it popped within weeks of its purchase $$$); two 20 mm diameter, 15-meter long mooring lines for my use at the bow (to replace two deteriorated lines and to give me something a little lighter and easier to handle than the newer, larger, heavier lines I had to use for much of this season); and (4) air filters for the engine.
+On Tuesday, August 20--an absolutely gorgeous summer day--we cycled to one of the boating supply stores in St. Jean de Losne to place an order for a few items: (1) two cylinder fenders to replace the two that didn't survive the summer (both punctured or torn, one from getting caught on a gate during entry into a lock and one from a sharp edge on a steel-shuttered mooring quay); (2) one round fender in a size I can actually handle, very useful for fending the boat off concrete walls or for cushioning CARIB during maneuvers to "spring off" a mooring (one of our previous round fenders died of old age, and the other was not only too large for me to handle easily, it popped within weeks of its purchase $$$); (3) two 20 mm diameter, 15-meter long mooring lines for my use at the bow (to replace two deteriorated lines and to give me something a little lighter and easier to handle than the newer, larger, heavier lines I had to use for much of this season); and (4) air filters for the engine.

 |